By William Van Zyl

 Encouraging exploration and experimentation is another effective strategy for fostering creativity in young children.
 Children should be encouraged to explore and experiment with different materials, such as paint, clay, circuits, computer programming, building blocks, mechanical objects, sketching and art materials and techniques – to name some of the important ones.

-When children are allowed to experiment and explore freely, they learn to solve problems and develop innovative ideas.
-According to Amabile (1996), children’s creativity is enhanced when they are allowed to experiment and take risks.
-Parents and caregivers can provide children with open-ended materials and tools to encourage experimentation, such as blocks, art supplies, and toys that allow for imaginative play.
-More on open-ended materials and lessons next.
+Children who can experiment and explore freely learn to solve problems and develop innovative ideas.
+According to Amabile (1996), children’s creativity is enhanced when they can experiment and take risks.
+Parents and caregivers can provide children with open-ended materials and tools to encourage experimentation, such as blocks, art supplies, and toys for imaginative play.
+Next, more on open-ended materials and lessons.

 Providing open-ended materials is another effective strategy for developing young children’s creativity.
 Open-ended materials can be used in various ways, allowing children to use their imagination and creativity to create something unique.
 Examples of open-ended materials include writing creative stories of fiction, painting with different types of paints (oil, acrylic, and watercolours), sketching with soft pencils and fountain pens, and sculpting with clay or plasticine, creating objects and structures with building blocks, using recycled materials in creative projects, and solving problems with microprocessors (Arduino & Microbit) and mechanical gadgets (eg. Meccano).
 When children are given open-ended materials, they are encouraged to think creatively and use their imaginations.
 Kim (2011) states that open-ended materials promote children’s creativity and imagination.